DrVrej/drvrej.com-docs/project/vjbase/revamp-dev.md

     - `self.WorldModel_Invisible`
 ## Spawner Base
   - Added a queue system
+  - `SpawnPosition` in `self.EntitiesToSpawn` now takes a Vector instead of a table
   - Now sets the creator of the spawned entities to the player that created the spawner
   - Renamed `self:CustomOnEntitySpawn()` --> `self:OnSpawnEntity()`
   - Renamed `self.VJBaseSpawnerDisabled` --> `self.PauseSpawning`
   - Renamed `self.TimedSpawn_Time` --> `self.RespawnCooldown`
+  - Fixed position changing on spawn which sometimes caused respawned NPCs to be created stuck
   - Removed:
     - `self:DoSingleSpawn()`
     - `self:CustomOnInitialize_AfterNPCSpawn()`